Applications to the Master's Degree Program in Geology

 The documents below must all be combined into a single pdf file, not exceeding 10 MB, to be uploaded:

-Curriculum Vitae (in English): it must be complete, with no gaps.
+Curriculum Vitae (in English): it must be complete, with no gaps in time.

 - Transcript of Records (in English or German), clearly stating the reference scale used for grading, with lowest/highest grade and minimum passing grade and your grade point average (GPA) at the time that the transcripts were produced.
 It must be the original or a certified copy identical to the original (except for applicants from the USA and Canada, see below under "information for international applicants").